pierre-rouleau/pel/doc/pel-manual.rst

   To toggle sorting of the tags use the ``pel-speedbar-toggle-sorting`` command.
   It will warn if no speed-bar is opened.
 - When Emacs is running in graphics mode, it can use icons for the speed-bar nodes.
-Toggle between the use of iconns and simple ASCII characters with ``pel-speedbar-toggle-images``.
+Toggle between the use of icons and simple ASCII characters with ``pel-speedbar-toggle-images``.
   It will warn if no speed-bar is opened.